Harriet Lane

-Harriet Rebecca Lane Johnston (May 9, 1830 – July 3, 1903) acted as first lady of the United States during the administration of her uncle, lifelong bachelor President James Buchanan, from 1857 to 1861.
-She has been described as the first of the modern First Ladies, being a notably charming and diplomatic hostess, whose dress-styles were copied, and who promoted deserving causes.
+Harriet Rebecca Lane Johnston (May 9, 1830 – July 3, 1903) acted as first lady of the United States during the administration of her uncle, president James Buchanan, from 1857 to 1861.
+She has been described as the first of the modern first ladies, being a diplomatic hostess, whose dress-styles were copied, and who promoted deserving causes.
 In her will, she left funds for a new school on the grounds of Washington National Cathedral.
-Several ships have been named in her honor, including the cutter USCGC Harriet Lane, still in service, as of 2021.
+Several ships have been named in her honor, including the cutter USCGC Harriet Lane, still in service.

 Status

 Lane is the only person to have served as First Lady to a bachelor president, Buchanan being the only U.S. president never to have married.
 She is among 11 women who have served as First Lady, but were not married to the president, with most of the other women being relatives of widowed presidents.

 Early life

 Harriet Lane's family was from Franklin County, Pennsylvania.
 She was the youngest child of Elliott Tole Lane, a merchant, and Jane Ann Buchanan Lane.
-She lost her mother when she was nine; when her father's death two years later made her an orphan, she requested that her favorite uncle, James Buchanan, should be appointed as her legal guardian.
-Buchanan, an unmarried Democratic senator from Pennsylvania, indulged his niece and her sister, enrolling them in boarding schools in Charles Town, Virginia (later for two years at the Georgetown Visitation Monastery in the Georgetown section of Washington, D.C.)
+She lost her mother when she was nine; when her father's death two years later made her an orphan, she requested that her favorite uncle, James Buchanan, be appointed as her legal guardian.
+Buchanan, an unmarried Democratic senator from Pennsylvania, indulged his niece and her sister, enrolling them in boarding schools in Charles Town, Virginia (later for two years at the Georgetown Visitation Monastery in the Georgetown section of Washington, D.C.).
 By this time, Buchanan was Secretary of State, and, as he had promised, he introduced her to fashionable and political circles.

 In 1854, she joined him in London, where he was minister to the Court of St. James's.
 Queen Victoria gave "dear Miss Lane" the rank of ambassador's wife; admiring suitors gave her the fame of a beauty.
-In appearance "Hal" Lane was of medium height, with masses of light, almost golden-colored hair.
+In appearance, "Hal" Lane was of medium height, with masses of light, almost golden-colored hair.
 She had eyes that were described as "violet colored".